SABR Digital Library: Winning on the North Side: The 1929 Chicago Cubs

 - E-book: Click here to purchase the e-book version of Winning on the North Side: The 1929 Chicago Cubs for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Winning on the North Side: The 1929 Chicago Cubs for $19.95 (plus shipping) from CreateSpace.
+- Paperback: Get the paperback edition of Winning on the North Side: The 1929 Chicago Cubs from the SABR Store ($30.99 includes shipping/tax).

 Join us this summer in Chicago: Have you registered for SABR 45 yet?
 The 45th annual SABR convention will be held June 24-28, 2015, at the Palmer House Hilton in Chicago.
 Registration and information can be found at SABR.org/convention.
 All baseball fans are welcome to attend.